Ph.D. Candidate · INRIA Nord Europe

 Publications

-Channel State Information (CSI) is a widely used Wi-Fi sensing modality, and models are commonly trained on data simulated by adding noise (most often additive white Gaussian noise) to recorded channel estimates.
-Testing this assumption on six commodity receivers across two indoor environments, we show it does not hold: automatic gain control compresses the channel estimate multiplicatively, producing amplitude distributions that no additive noise variance can reproduce.
-We propose MQTC, a measurement-calibrated model combining per-subcarrier quantile mapping, temporal filtering, and copula-based cross-subcarrier reordering, which reduces amplitude error 8-fold and closes 89% of the aggregate fidelity gap.
-Classifiers trained on MQTC-simulated data recover 93% of real-data jamming-detection performance, while AWGN-trained classifiers remain near random.
+Most Wi-Fi sensing models are trained on simulated data built by adding noise to recorded channel estimates.
+We tested that assumption on six commodity receivers and found it breaks: the receiver's automatic gain control compresses the signal in ways no additive noise can reproduce.
+Our answer is MQTC, a measurement-calibrated model combining quantile mapping, temporal filtering, and copula-based reordering, which cuts amplitude error 8-fold and closes 89% of the fidelity gap.
+Classifiers trained on MQTC data recover 93% of real-world jamming-detection performance, while noise-trained ones remain near random.

 Channel State InformationWi-Fi SensingSimulation ValidationSim-to-Real TransferReceiver ChainData Augmentation